-UNC Charlotte has an online anonymous web form to report crimes and other serious incidents on avoluntary and confidential basis.
+UNC Charlotte has an online anonymous web form to report crimes and other serious incidents on a voluntary and confidential basis.
 This form allows victims or witnesses to anonymously report an incident of sexual assault or any other serious incident.
-It assists the University in evaluating whether a "NinerAlert" or collecting valuable should be issued and in information about serious incidents.
+It assists the University in evaluating whether a "NinerAlert" collecting valuable should be issued and in information about serious incidents.
 It is a valuable tool available to any member of the community.
-Access this online at: https://police.uncc.edu/webform/anonymouscrime-reporting.
-Police & Public Safety will fully investigate reports that come through the anonymous web form, which could result in identification of the reporter.
+Access this online at: https://police.charlotte.edu/clery-act/howreport-crime Police & Public Safety will fully investigate reports that come through the anonymous web form, which could result in identification of the reporter.
 Aggregated crime statistics from incidents reported in the Confidential Reporting system are included in the Annual Crime Statistics.